zenomt/jsonld-terse/api.md

 other URIs.
 Clients **SHOULD** consider the response authoritative for subjects at sub-paths of the response's authoritative URIs; however, clients **MUST NOT** presume that the response graph includes _all_ of the triples from the other resources' graphs.
-Whether or not a client ought to believe extra included triples whose subjects are outside of the authoritative hierarchies, or from different origins, is application specific.
+How to handle extra included triples whose subjects are outside of the authoritative hierarchies, or from different origins, is application specific.

 Metadata and Paging
 -------------------
 Currently, the response supplementary metadata graph is only used to describe paging.
 Other uses TBD.
-There is currently no defined use for the request metadata graph.
+There is currently no defined use for a request metadata graph.

 If present, the metadata graph **SHOULD** have at least a subject _R_ being